 Here are just a few ideas on how to spend your day(s) in the Great Smoky Mountains National Park:

 Auto Touring – the auto-touring trails are designed along the wagon trails that the settlers of the region used and allow you to see the structures and environment they may have experienced in the comfort to your car.

 Bicycling – bicycle paths can be found throughout the Park.
 Trails run along streams and rivers, making it a great way to see the sites.

 Fishing – bass to trout, traditional fishing to fly-fishing, the Smokies have some great areas to fish.

 Hiking – this is one of the top activities in the Smokies.
 Hiking trails of every difficulty cover the landscape.
 Meandering day hikes to intense hikes that last several days.

 Picnicking – eating outdoors and enjoying your friends and family in nature’s beautiful setting.

-Waterfalls – small gently rolling cascades and plunging waterfalls are easy to find.
+Waterfalls – small gently rolling cascades and plunging waterfalls are easy to find throughout the Smoky Mountains.